EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ### Deriving an OSCORE Context from EDHOC {#oscore}

-When EDHOC is used to derive parameters for OSCORE {{RFC8613}}, the parties must make sure that the EDHOC connection identifiers are unique, i.e. C_R MUST NOT be equal to C_I.
+When EDHOC is used to derive parameters for OSCORE {{RFC8613}}, the parties  make sure that the EDHOC connection identifiers are unique, i.e. C_R MUST NOT be equal to C_I.
 The CoAP client and server MUST be able to retrieve the OSCORE protocol state using its chosen connection identifier and optionally other information such as the 5-tuple.
 In case that the CoAP client is the Initiator and the CoAP server is the Responder:

 * The client's OSCORE Sender ID is C_R and the server's OSCORE Sender ID is C_I, as defined in this document